Saint Paul Social Security Disability Attorneys

 Many Social Security Disability (SSD) applications are initially denied, even when applicants are unable to work due to a disability that is listed in the Social Security Administration (SSA) Blue Book.
 No matter where you may be in the process, seeking help from a social security disability lawyer may be a vital step as you seek to obtain benefits.

 At TSR Injury Law, our knowledgeable attorneys have extensive knowledge of eligibility requirements for Social Security Disability, and we welcome the opportunity to assist you with your claim.
 For more than 20 years, we have been helping individuals and families throughout the state.
-We have recovered more than $150 million in compensation on behalf of our clients.
+We have recovered over $1 billion in compensation on behalf of our clients.
 Co-founder and managing partner Steve Terry has been selected for Super Lawyers and is a member of the Top 100 National Trail Lawyer’s Association.

 Contact our office to speak with one of our Saint Paul social security disability lawyers.
 If we represent you, there are no upfront fees.
 We operate on contingency, so we do not get paid unless we obtain benefits on your behalf.